JaKooLit/Debian-Hyprland/README.md

 - 10 October 2025 Update!
 - Hyprland-Debian nows builds 0.51.1 from source!
     - The installer now can be used to install newer releases later
     - If you are currently running 0.49, or 0.50, you can upgrade to 0.51.1
+        > Note: At this time Debian 13 (Trixie) can't compile v0.52.2+
+        > Debian Testing and SID can
     - You do not have to re-install everything, but re-running `install.sh` works also
     - Instructions are available in English and Spanish

 #### ✨ Some notes on this installer / Prerequisites

 - Recommend to install SDDM.
 Apart from GDM and SDDM, any other Login Manager may not work nor launch Hyprland.
 However, hyprland can be launched through tty by type Hyprland
-- 🕯️ network-manager-gnome (nm-applet) *has been removed* from the packages to install.
+- 🕯️ network-manager-gnome (nm-applet) _has been removed_ from the packages to install.
 This is because it is known to restart the networkmanager causing issues in the installation process.
 After you boot up, inorder to get the network-manager applet, install network-manager-gnome. `sudo apt install network-manager-gnome` See below if your network or wifi became unmanaged after installation

 ### 🚩 changing login manager to SDDM